JoshPaterson/JoshPaterson/README.md

 I like to build websites using Python, Django, Flask, and FastAPI.

 In my spare time I like to sail and build boats.
-You can see the progress on the boat I'm building at instagram.com/aquarius_yawl
+You can see the progress on the boat I'm building on [Instagram](instagram.com/aquarius_yawl).

 You can also find me at [LinkedIn](https://www.linkedin.com/in/josh-paterson/).